nanaji0133/ReactJS-Course/README.md

 5. In the src folder, delete all App.js, app.tester.js, app.css
 6. Replace the index.js file with the one you just coded.
 7. Run NPM start and you should be good to go
+8. put the style.css in the public folder and give link in the index.html